bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

   </figcaption>
 </figure>

 So now let’s go back to the Facebook post.
-The question is basically whether the infinite square grid can be colored with a finite number of different colors, and if so, how many are required.
+The question is basically whether the infinite square grid can be distance-colored with a finite number of different colors, and if so, how many are required.

 I started working on that during that first week of January 2020.
 I scribbled and doodled over many pages of a squared-grid-paper notebook, futilely trying to color it.
 I started sharing the problem with different friends, and before I knew it, I was obsessed with it.